Automatically mask sensitive values (API keys, passwords, tokens) in logs and print output

 mask(value, *, show_first=4, show_last=3, mask_char="*") | Mask a string, keeping the first and last N characters visible |

-mask_dict(data, *, sensitive_keys=None, show_first=4, show_last=3) | Recursively mask sensitive key values in a dictionary |
+mask_dict(data, *, sensitive_keys=None, paths=None, show_first=4, show_last=3) | Recursively mask sensitive key values; paths targets nested keys with dotted globs like "database.*.password" |

 MaskedFormatter(fmt) | Logging formatter that auto-redacts secret patterns (sk-..., eyJ..., AKIA..., URL credentials) |